-- Ask someone to check over your application, because that person might notice something you missed.
+- Ask someone to check over your application.
+That person might notice something you missed.

 - Meet the deadlines.

-- Make copies of every application sent, for your own reference.
+- Make copies of every application you send, for your own reference.

 - Provide current contact details.

-Here are some frequently asked questions about postsecondary funding for First Nations, Métis and Inuit students.
+Here are some FAQs about postsecondary funding for First Nations, Métis and Inuit students.